-Comeback-king Vikings set NFL rally record in win vs. Colts
+Comeback king Vikings set NFL rally record in win vs. Colts

 The intermission deficit for Minnesota was the second-biggest in franchise history, behind a 45-10 score at Seattle in 2002.

+The Vikings even overcame a pair of fumble returns for touchdowns by Chandon Sullivan that were wiped out by the whistle.

 “I know that there’s other games that don’t end like that.
-It was just cool to see everybody battle back and I’m just happy that I get to share this moment with my teammates, “linebacker Eric Kendricks said, wiping off tears.
+It was just cool to see everybody battle back and I’m just happy that I get to share this moment with my teammates,” linebacker Eric Kendricks said, wiping away tears.

 YOU LIKE THAT?